redreamality/learning-to-rank/README.rst

 - PyYaml
 - Numpy
 - Scipy
-- Celery
+- Celery (only for distributed runs)
-- Gurobi
+- Gurobi (only for OptimizedInterleave)

-(all prerequisites are included in the academic distribution of Enthought Python, e.g., version 7.1)
+All prerequisites (except for Celery and Gurobi) are included in the academic distribution of Enthought Python, e.g., version 7.1.

 Installation
 ------------